CLNEulalia/Heroku-Atlas-Deployment/README.md

 [dotenv](https://github.com/motdotla/dotenv) is a node package used to store sensitive information in the environment.
 It's a handy tool but not strictly necessary for this deployment.
 It is a fantastic practice, and accords with [12-factor principles](https://12factor.net/).

 ## Break (10 min)

+## Deploying Node-Express-Mongoose Applications

+Deploying our Node-Express-Mongoose application consists of 2 sets of steps.
+First, we'll sign up for Heroku, download the Heroku CLI, and set up a Mongo database that our app can connect to.
+Next, we'll configure our Node-Express-Mongoose applications to connect to this new cloud-hosted database and finally, deploy our application to Heroku.

+## You Do: Deploy 'Todos App'

+Today, we will be deploying the 'solution' branch of our Todo excercise.
+You can clone it [here](https://git.generalassemb.ly/dc-wdi-node-express/express-to-do/tree/solution).
+> When you clone a repo, it will clone down the master branch.
+Make sure you `git checkout solution` to switch to the ***solution*** branch once you've cloned!

+### Heroku

+We'll be using a service called Heroku to deploy our apps, because it makes all the steps for deployment easy, simplifying and expediting the process.
+For example, Heroku automatically does the following...

+- Starts up a new server when we run `heroku create`, and installs all the necessary services
+- Adds a new remote to our Git repo, so we can just run `git push heroku master` to copy our code over
+- Detects our database
+- Detects the language our program is written in and chooses a buildpack
+- Automatically installs our app's dependencies, and starts our app
+- Easily change configuration information using `heroku config`

+Heroku also has a FREE pricing tier!

+### MLab

+MLab (`mlab.com`) is a cloud-based database service that hosts a protected MongoDB that can be easily integrated with a Heroku application.

+Today, we will set up an MLab account and database to host our `todo` database from MongoDB.